vighneshiyer/vighneshiyer.com/content/research/philosophy/academic_engineering_research_needs_a_reset.md

 There is an entire article to write on just what happened to RISC-V from the Chinese perspective, but suffice it to say, nearly all the new academic / low-mid end work is being done in China.
 China is trying to create a maximally accessible RISC-V IP environment, which will have long-term knock on effects in continuing Chinese control.
-Furthermore, there is far more collaboration between government, industry, and academia in China than there is in the US, with a clear national plan to dominate the industry.
+Furthermore, there is [far more collaboration](https://www.bosc.ac.cn/) between government, industry, and academia in China than there is in the US, with a clear national plan to dominate the industry.
 While it is the case that all the high-performance "high-margin" RISC-V IP startups are based in the US, it isn't a threat to China at all: they understand they must capture the broad market first and then specialize as they build the domestic talent pipeline.

-One more note: all of the innovation coming from the Xiangshan team was seeded in Krste's group over the past 10 years.
+One more note: all of the innovation coming from the Xiangshan team was seeded in Krste's group over the past 10 years (Chisel, FireSim, Rocket, BOOM, Chipyard, ...).
-Xiangshan is a fork of BOOM, their cache is a fork of the LLC that SiFive open sourced, and they [continue to innovate in the hardware design language space](https://capra.cs.cornell.edu/latte25/paper/12.pdf) after fully adopting Chisel.
+Xiangshan is a fork of BOOM, their cache is a fork of the LLC that SiFive open sourced, and they continue to [innovate](https://ericlyun.me/tutorial-asplos2025/) in the [hardware design language space](https://capra.cs.cornell.edu/latte25/paper/12.pdf) even after fully adopting Chisel.
+They built a bunch of [verification](https://ieeexplore.ieee.org/abstract/document/9923860) and [physical design](https://tutorial.xiangshan.cc/hpca25/slides/20250302-HPCA25-1-Introduction-XiangShan.pdf) infrastructure too, and now they are [servicing many Chinese startups that want their own custom SoC](https://www.computer.org/csdl/proceedings-article/hcs/2024/10665293/20b7ws18WlO).
 Another note is that the Chinese effort, like all efforts, is _hero-driven_: there are a handful of heroes that contribute the majority of the engineering work, and they are quickly "promoted" to leadership roles where their impact is magnified.

 <!--